Pesticides and Their Registration for Distribution, Sale and Use:

 All registrants shall also apply for a license to distribute pesticides.

 In accordance with section 2-2635 of the Nebraska Pesticide Act, any person who distributes, at wholesale or retail or possesses pesticides with an intent to distribute, is required to obtain a Pesticide Dealer License for each distribution location.
-Pesticides exempt from dealer license requirements are those classified as specialty pesticides.
-Speciality pesticides are those labeled exclusively for home use and packaged in small containers, and those products classified as general-use biocides, disinfectants, sanitizers, or germicides.

 The following forms are available on line (in pdf format) or from our office.
 You may contact us for further information at the address and phone number shown below.